Morita equivalences for Zhu's algebra: Morita equivalences

 again relying on the identity element in $\Ba_d$ and its unital action on $W_0$. \end{proof}

 The following corollary is immediate.

-\begin{cor} Suppose that $\Ac_d$ admits a strong identity element, $\Ba_d$ is unital and $\Aa$ has no nontrivial idempotent ideals.
-Then we have an equivalence of categories between $\Ac_d$-modules and $\Aa$-modules. \end{cor}
+\begin{cor} Let $\Ac$ be a Pierce algebra.
+Suppose that $\Ac_d$ is strongly unital, $\Ba_d$ is unital and $\Aa$ has no nontrivial idempotent ideals.
+Then, we have an equivalence of categories between $\Ac_d$-modules and $\Aa$-modules. \end{cor}

-Let us now shift the discussion back to the context that the Peirce algebra $\Ac$ arises as the mode transition algebra associated to a vertex operator algebra $V$.
+We now specialize the above results to the case where the Peirce algebra $\Ac$ is the mode transition algebra of a VOA $V$.

-\begin{thm} Let $\Ac$ be the mode transition algebra associated to a rational vertex operator algebra.
-Then there is an equivalence of categories between $\Ac_d$-modules and $\Ba_d$-modules. \end{thm} \begin{proof} By \cite[Remark 3.4.6]{DGK2}, $\Ac_d$ is strongly unital, and so by \cref{bad idempotent ideal}, $\Ba_d$ is an idempotent ideal of $\Ac_d$.
-As observed in Example~\ref{rtl example}, the ideal $\Ba_d$ is unital, and therefore the result follows from \cref{{thm:Acd_Bad}}. \end{proof}

 For a given admissible $V$-module $W=\oplus_{d\in \ZZ_{\ge 0}} W_d$, one may have that $W_d= 0$ for some $d$.
-This happens, for instance, for the Virasoro vertex operator algebra $V_c$ considered as a module over itself which, by construction, has $(V_c)_1=0$ (see \cref{sec:DSVir}).
-Here we show that if there is some module over $V$ with nonzero degree $d$ part, then under natural assumptions, Zhu's algebra and the $d$-th mode transition algebras share the same representation theory.
+This happens; for instance, for the Virasoro VOA, $V_c$ is considered as a module over itself which, by construction, has $(V_c)_1=0$ (see \cref{ExVir}).
+Here, we show that if there is some module over $V$ with nonzero degree $d$ part, then under natural assumptions, Zhu's algebra and the $d$-th mode transition algebras share the same representation theory.
 We first introduce some terminology.
-For a vertex operator algebra $V$, we say that an $\NN$-graded $V$-module $W=\oplus_{i \in \NN} W_i$ is \emph{generated in degree $0$} if there is a surjection $\PhiL(W_0) \to W$, where the functor $\PhiL$ is given in \cref{eq:PhiL}.
+For a VOA $V$, we say that an $\NN$-graded $V$-module $W=\oplus_{i \in \NN} W_i$ is \emph{generated in degree $0$} if there is a surjection $\PhiL(W_0) \to W$, where the functor $\PhiL$ is given in \eqref{eq:PhiL}.